edis0n-zhang/personal-website/content/Guides/Obsidian Setup Guide.md

 What is important is you are aware of the tools that are available and that Obsidian provides the features and flexibility needed for your workflow.
 # Themes
 Themes are community made themes (duh) that help you tune the appearance of your Obsidian to your liking.
-These can be further tuned with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin or your own css.
+These can be further tuned with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin or your own css snippets.

 **Some of my favorites:** \
 [Minimal](https://github.com/pages-themes/minimal): There is a minimal themes settings plugin that goes with this theme. \